 Railtown Actors Studio is Vancouver's premium studio for professional actor training.
-Located in Vancouver’s funky Railtown district, our home base is a gorgeous 3500 square foot studio that includes a black box theatre, writer’s room and taping/coaching facilities.
-Combined, our instructors have more than 100 years of experience working with the industry's top talent.
+Located in Vancouver’s bustling and historic Chinatown, our home base has a dedicated and intimate black box theatre, a lounge and taping/coaching facilities.
+Our instructors have more than 100 years of combined experience in working with the industry's top talent.

 Beginning in 2005 as Cucumber Satellite, Kate Twa and Ronan Reinart formed a community for tenacious young artists to develop their craft as actors, writers and creators.
 Iris Macgregor-Bannerman rounded out the team with an unbeatable voice regime that she continues to teach at Railtown to this day.

 The work created at their Commercial Drive drew immediate attention to the quality of work and the stage presentations became so popular that the studio was bursting.